Get your teams camp-ready with confidence

 The risk of forcing one system to do everything

 It can feel efficient to house all data in one place.
 In practice, stretching a single platform to manage transactions, compliance workflows, and sensitive health documentation can introduce unnecessary complexity.
-It's important to understand what each system is built to do at its core.
+When tools are used outside of their intended purpose, operational friction and compliance risk can increase.

 <hr></hr>